zooldk/cv/CV_SteffenLarsen.md

 Dev Ops
 : *DKUUG*
   __1997-1999__
-  Maintaining the infrastructure behind the Danish Unix Organization in Denmark.
+  Maintaining the infrastructure behind the Danish Unix Organisation in Denmark.
 All the servers where kept up and running of course.
 Also all the sendmail cf files, majordomo list where implemented.
 DNS and zones where of course also maintained and updated for a lot of hosts.
-All our website at the organization where also implemented.
+All our website at the organisation where also implemented.
 Designed and implemented the cashcow and payment (Dancard and VISA) for the site as well (in perl).

 -------